-My current research is in the Division
+My post-doctoral research was in the Division

 of Malaria Research at the University of Maryland,

 Baltimore, Institute for Global Health.
 There, I worked under Dr.